r3w0p/memeoff/README.rst

 |

-A Discord bot for rapid meme creation and meme battling with friends.
+A Discord bot for fast meme creation and meme battling with friends.